Preserve folder structures

 Note that this will download the file to the location you specify as the second argument in writeBin.
 If you are organizing your scripts and data by submitter, it would look like the example below.

-Now if you look at the directory, you shuold see the unzipped contents of the file in a subdirectory of ~/Submitter.
+Now if you look at the directory, you should see the unzipped contents of the file in a sub-directory of ~/submitter/data.
 The name of the directory will be the name of the folder the PI created the archive from.
+In this case, that folder is titled final_image_set.

 Re-upload the contents to the Arctic Data Center